microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 - Execute the infrastructure provision pipeline (infra_provision_bicep_pipeline.yml OR infra_provision_terraform_pipeline.yml).

 **Run PR pipeline**
-- Execute the Azure Pipeline for model generation (model_pr.yml)
+- Execute any of the Azure Pipelines created above for build validation

 **Run CI pipeline**
-- Execute the Azure Pipeline for model generation (model_ci.yml)
+- Execute any of the Azure Pipelines created above for continuous integration